 - 55 percent of employees state that their job performance is affected by the quality of their company's recognition program.

 Today's best practices are evidence-based, and some departments are already seeing success from implementing the right incentives program.
 A research report in HBR highlighted a call center as they explored the growing importance of “adaptive” rather than “tactical” performance.
 Workers who were only rewarded for the number of calls in a call center saw their results go down because they were sticking to the given scripts (being tactical).
 When a test group of call center workers were given the incentive of having ownership of their customer group and the freedom to improvise (or be adaptive), their results were twice as good as the control group.

 Fast Company profiles a construction company that improves performance by offering employees the incentive of leaving early.
 Construction manager Collin Hanks says, “I give my crews benchmarks to work towards instead of them punching the clock and working from 7 a.m. to 5 p.m. regardless of what they get done.
 The benchmarks let them know that if they work hard and get stuff done faster, they can go home early and are still paid as if they worked till 5 p.m.”

 As the business world draws on decades of psychological research and actual workplace experience, HR practices have substantially evolved.
-The right approach to employee rewards is key to maintaining your company's agility in a changing marketplace.
-For some fresh ideas about how today's incentives can strengthen employee engagement, download our ebook on how to incentivize the modern workforce.
+The right approach to employee incentives is key to maintaining your company's agility in a changing marketplace.
+For some fresh ideas about how today's incentives can strengthen employee engagement, download our e-book on how to incentivize the modern workforce.